 Working out the forces that the lintel will need to withstand is a tricky job.
 Unless you are very sure that you can work out the load accurately, it is always better to buy your lintel from a specialist builders merchant who should be able to advise you.
 You should also speak to your local planning officer for advice.

 Only suitable for smaller spans, stone lintels are usually found over external doorways of older houses.
 In most cases where a stone lintel has been used, a secondary wooden lintel will have been used behind it.
-Stone lintels on their own are poor under tension.
+Stone lintels on their own are poor under tension, so if you are considering using one, take advice on how much the lintel will need to support.

 Specialist Lintels – Catnic